What is this campaign about?

 How to complain about your fees:

-If you would like support and information on how to complain about your fees, please email the SU Advice Centre.
+If you would like support and information on how to complain about your fees, please email the SU Advice Service.
 Student Problems go through the complaints route advised by Minister of Universities, Michelle Donelan, watch the video below for more information:

 Disclaimer: We want to make sure that student make informed choices and managing expectations is crucial in what has already been a trying year for students.
 Despite the advice on how to complain given by the Minister of Universities, the OIA have very clearly stated student dissatisfaction to online teaching alone is not an area they are able to assess as a complaint: “We can look at complaints about what was promised and what was delivered, but we can’t look at concerns that involve academic judgment such as the quality of academic provision (…) This means that we can’t look at a complaint that teaching was not of an adequate academic standard; that an online teaching session was just not as good as it would have been face to face”.
 We can still support with this, and there are specific mentions of accessible provisioning, you can find the rest of the document here under “Course delivery”.